 What is a good net revenue retention rate?

 The higher your NRR, the better.
 For instance, an NRR of 116% means you’re growing by 16% even if you did not acquire a single new customer.
-If your customers were paying you $100 in the beginning of the year, they’re now paying you $116.
+If one of your customer cohorts from a year ago were paying you $100, they’re now paying you $116.

 While these benchmarks will help you place your performance in context, note that NRR depends on a few factors:

-GRR includes account churn but excludes expansion revenue while NRR includes both.
+Gross revenue retention (GRR) includes account churn but excludes expansion revenue while NRR includes both.
 As a result, the maximum value GRR can have is 100%.
-It shows how well your company retains its customers – if all of your customers from the beginning of the year renew their contracts, your GRR will be 100%.
+It shows how well your company retains its customers over a given time period – if all of your customers from the year-ago cohort renew their contracts today (assuming they’re on annual contracts with no cancellations or downgrades), your GRR will be 100%.

 On the other hand, NRR accounts for expansion and so can be over 100%.
 NRR indicates your company’s ability to both retain customers and expand contracts.